craftyme/draftpen/README.md

 - **Screenshot Editor**: Transform plain screenshots into professional-looking assets with frames, shadows, and backgrounds.
 - **Code Image Generator**: Create beautiful, syntax-highlighted code snippets for documentation, social media, or presentations.
 - **Tweet Importer**: Generate clean images of tweets for sharing on other platforms.
+- **Image Tools**: Comprehensive suite of image manipulation tools including resizing, cropping, compression, and more.
+- **PDF Tools**: Convert between PDF and various image formats.
+- **Style Guide**: Interactive documentation of the design system with live examples.

 ## Tech Stack